Follow Us

 It’s time to focus on information literacy for workers

-Dijana Šobota: Workers who more positively assess their level of being informed about workers’ rights are more likely to state that their rights have not been violated, while a higher incidence of violations of rights was recorded among those respondents who [...]Read the full article
+Dijana Šobota: Workers who more positively assess their level of being informed about workers’ rights are more likely to state that their rights have not been violated, while a higher incidence of violations of rights was recorded among those [...]Read the full article

 22 December 2023